-This is a great thing you can do to make life easy on your family after you pass away.
+This is a great thing you can do to make life easy on your family after you pass away. it is not a legally binding document.
+It just makes their life easy!
 We suggest everyone write a simple letter that explains where everything is – bank accounts, financial documents, etc.

 We provide a detailed outline of what you should put in such a letter here.
 Read that blog post and feel free to copy and paste it into your own letter.